peteinakl/AICheckerChrome/README.md

 2. Click the "Is this AI?" extension icon in your Chrome toolbar.
 3. A popup will appear, showing the analysis result.

+## Customizing Settings

+1. Right-click on the extension icon and select "Options".
+2. Adjust the "High Sensitivity Threshold" and "Low Sensitivity Threshold" as needed.
+3. Click "Save Settings" to apply your changes.

+Note: The default settings (High: 15, Low: 5) are recommended based on testing for optimal detection.

 ## Files

 - `manifest.json`: Extension configuration
 - `background.js`: Main logic for content analysis
 - `styles.css`: Styling for the result popup
+- `options.html` and `options.js`: Settings page for customizing thresholds
 - `icon.png`: Extension icon (16px, 48px, and 128px versions)

 ## How it works

 The extension searches for specific phrases and patterns in the page content that are commonly associated with AI-generated text.
 Based on the number of matches found, it categorizes the content into one of three categories:

-- "Likely AI": Many AI-associated phrases detected
+- "Likely AI": Many AI-associated phrases detected (above High Sensitivity Threshold)
-- "Could be AI": Some AI-associated phrases detected
+- "Could be AI": Some AI-associated phrases detected (between Low and High Sensitivity Thresholds)
-- "Doesn't look like AI": Few or no AI-associated phrases detected
+- "Doesn't look like AI": Few or no AI-associated phrases detected (below Low Sensitivity Threshold)

 ## Contributing